nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 3. EmployeeManager updates the displayed list with the found employees.<br>
    Use case ends.

 **Extensions**

 * 1a.
-The user input is invalid.
+The user did not the valid predefined prefix to search for the employee by department.
   * 1a1.
-EmployeeManager shows an error message.<br>
+EmployeeManager shows an error message.
     Use case ends.

 **Use case: UC6 - Bulk increment salaries**